 Well, maybe there is just one.
 Narcissists perform poorly and tend to contribute less to a team if they don’t have much opportunity to shine in front of others.
 Four studies proved that narcissists executed their tasks much better when they also had a shot at self-enhancement.
 Studies suggested that it was caused by the desire to draw admiration rather than the desire to self-improve.
 They like to brag about their accomplishments and fish for compliments.
 In contrast, their not narcissistic opponents were unaffected by the self-enhancement opportunity while performing their tasks.

 That can give you some ideas on how to deal with social loafing among narcissists in your team.
 Just make sure they get responsibilities they can triumph over and that will make them motivated enough to work exceptionally well.
 Otherwise, they will avoid their assignments like the plague.

 Being a leader is not easy.
 There is no doubt about it.
 But understanding The Ringelmann Effect and having a few ideas about how to minimize the risk will let you fight the problem of social loafing head on.

 If you’re a leader, then your team’s performance lies in your hands.
 You’re the one who should take care of each member and create a productive setting for them to work.
 Dividing a team into smaller groups, slicing projects into smaller components, building relationships and communicating the importance of a project are definitely worth considering.
 All those solutions will help you tackle the problem and get rid of social loafing in your workplace once and for all.

 Adam Grant.
+(2014).
+Give and Take: Why Helping Others Drives Our Success.
 Penguin Books.
-2014.
-Give and Take: Why Helping Others Drives Our Success.

 Harry M. Wallace, Roy Baumeister.
 Journal of Personality and Social Psychology 82(5):819-34.
 June 2002.
 The Performance of Narcissists Rises and Falls with Perceived Opportunity for Glory.